Lizzie Fletcher: Early life and education

-Fletcher was born at Hermann Hospital in Houston on February 13, 1975.
+Fletcher was born Elizabeth Ann Pannill at Hermann Hospital in Houston on February 13, 1975.
 She grew up in the River Oaks neighborhood of Houston and graduated from St. John's School.

 Fletcher left Texas to attend Kenyon College in Ohio, where she earned Phi Beta Kappa honors, and attended William & Mary Law School in Virginia.

-She returned to Houston, where she worked for the law firm Vinson & Elkins.
-Later, she worked at Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing, where she met her husband, Scott, and became the firm's first female law partner.
+She returned to Houston, where she worked for the law firm Vinson & Elkins, where she met her husband, Scott.
+Later, she worked at Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing and became the firm's first female law partner.